CTFEDs/typography-workshop-2016/blurb.md

-# Typography workshop part one - getting webfonts to work and work well
+# Typography workshop

+## Part one - getting webfonts to work and work well

 In October we are running part one of a two part workshop series on web typography.
 In the first workshop we will look at getting webfonts to work and work well.
 The first part will approach webfonts from an accessibility and performance point of view and we will consider the pros and cons of the following: